Mini-ghost/vorms/docs/api/use-field.md

   type FieldValidator<Value> = (value: Value) => string | void | Promise<string | void>;
   ```

-The `validate` is a **field level** validation, This property accepts the field's `value` as an argument.
+The `validate` is a **field level** validation.
+This property accepts the field's `value` as an argument.
 You can return a string or an undefined value to determine whether or not this is a valid value, the string you return will be the error message for this field.

 ## Returns